LooseMarek/ViewFactory/README.md

 ##### MiniFab

-By default, mini FAB button is set to be 32.0 height and width, and it's intended to be used with Image only.
-The button is also set to be rounded and have gradient background color.
+By default, the mini FAB button is set to be 32.0 in height and width, and it's intended to be used with Image only.
+The button is also set to be rounded and have a gradient background color.

 `let button = viewFactory.button.miniFab()`